 This is good, lightweight, fragrance-free eye cream that can be applied to skin anywhere on the face.
 Why?
-Because the ingredients it contains are the same ones that show up in many facial moisturizers, proving yet again that you don't need an eye cream (really, we promise).
+Because the ingredients it contains are the same ones that show up in many facial moisturizers, proving yet again that eye creams usually aren't necessary (really, we promise).
 See More Info to find out more!

 As for extreme firming, forget it.
 Maybe some minor firming but even that won't be much to get happy about because this eye cream, like so many others, is packaged in a jar—which means the firming ingredients it contains, most of which are of the antioxidant variety, won't remain potent for long after this eye cream is opened.
 We explain more about the issues jar packaging presents in the More Info section.